 For us the best is a lamp with two dedicated types of bulbs.
 This allows very accurate curing of “LED” gels plus extra “LED” curing power from the CCFL lamp.
 It also allows curing of “UV” types using the CCFL.
 Therefore these will work great and will cure a multitude of different brands too.

-Hopefully you now have a lot of knowledge which will help you not only buy the right lamp but furthermore explain why some gels just do not seem to cure in certain lamps.
+Hopefully you now have a lot of knowledge which will help you not only buy the right lamp but furthermore understand why some gels just do not seem to cure in certain lamps.

 Again I want to ask a question.
 If your husband bought you a gorgeous 2 carat diamond you would be so happy, if he set it in a cola tin ring-pull, you would think he had lost the plot!